Property Buyer’s Guide

 Rental returns on apartments and villas continue to remain high as more and more holidaymakers are opting for the privacy of a rental property over a hotel room.
-With visitor arrivals predicted to top 6 million in 2008, the demand for holiday rentals will continue to grow.
+With visitor arrivals topping 5 million in 2013, the demand for holiday rentals will continue to grow.

 Infrastructure and services continue to improve at a fast pace.
 With two international standard hospitals on the island, quality healthcare is available at a fraction of the cost in the West.

 English language primary and secondary education is available on the island with international schools that follow the British or American curriculum, including the British Curriculum International School, formerly Dulwich International College.